Code-Institute-Submissions/oonyekpe-dogs-in-the-hood_MayResub/README.md

 ![image](https://user-images.githubusercontent.com/68662449/163659948-c1cbf993-f049-485f-a0e5-81d90541658b.png)

-- Display app name and short description
+- Display app name and short description.
-- Display questions asking if user wants to log-in or create a new account.
+- Display question asking if user wants to log-in or create a new account.

 * Registered User Log in (collect and verify email)